Surgical Tech vs. Scrub Nurse: Salary, Responsibilities, & More

 While they share a work environment and have some overlapping responsibilities, there are important differences between surgical techs and scrub nurses.
 These include:

 • Salary.
-Scrub nurses earn an average salary of $81,220 per year, while surgical technologists earn an average salary of $56,350 per year.
+Scrub nurses earn a median salary of $86,070 per year, while surgical technologists earn a median salary of $60,370 per year.

 • Education requirements.
 Some states require that surgical techs complete an accredited training course and pass a certification exam.
 Surgical techs can often earn a certification in about one year.
 Scrub nurses must complete a nursing degree program, which can last anywhere from two to four years.
 In addition, nursing school is much harder than surgical tech school.